 Total score: 14.00

-The breeds I researched were smaller dairy breeds like Jerseys and Dexters.
+I researched smaller dairy breeds like Jerseys and Dexters.
 I cannot recommend keeping full-size cattle as pets unless you really know what you’re doing.
-If your dog greets you with too much affection, you might get a scratch on your leg; if your steer greets you with too much affection, you might need spinal surgery.
+If your dog greets you with too much affection, you might get a scratch on your leg; but if your steer greets you with too much affection, you might need spinal surgery.

-So if you’re committed to the homesteading ideal, owning a dairy cow is a huge commitment.
+If you’re committed to homesteading, owning a dairy cow is a huge commitment.
 They must be milked twice a day at minimum (every four to six hours is better), and you’ll have to keep them pregnant at consistent intervals to keep producing milk.
 They also produce much more than most single families can use, so you need a scheme to deal with the surplus.
-And of course they need a larger amount of food and land than most people are prepared to offer.
+And of course they need a larger amount of food and land than most people can offer.

-That said, dairy cows have sweet and gentle temperaments.
+That said, dairy cows are sweet and gentle.
 They will affectionately follow you around the field, scratching their big heads against you and licking your hand.
 And they get top marks for cuteness.
 I can’t even with their shiny black eyes.
 And if you’re willing to go through the husbandry process, an excess of farm-fresh milk is a wonderful problem to have.

 #8 Rabbit (TIED)